A journey through the history of the Japanese tea ceremony.

 Chakai (茶会) :

-- This style is more informal than chanoyu and focuses more on tea tasting and conversation among guests.
-It can include several types of tea and sweets.
+This style is more informal than chanoyu and focuses more on tea tasting and conversation among guests.
+It may include several types of tea and sweets.

 -